Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Carrollian fluid dynamics

 Following \cite{Duval:1990hj, Duval:2014uoa, Duval:2014uva, Duval:2014lpa, Ciambelli:2019lap} a conformal isometry is generated by a vector field $\upxi$ satisfying

 where

 The extra condition imposed for reaching an operational definition of conformal Killing vectors is again \eqref{extra-conf-cond} i.e. $2\mu + \lambda=0$ with (see \eqref{Liedcfoocar})

-A dynamical exponent, here equal to $1$, can also be defined, and the distinction of weak versus strong Carroll structures supplements the discussion on the web of conformal Killing fields.
-Various algebras appear, among which the conformal Carroll algebra $\mathfrak{ccarr}(d+1)$ in flat Carrollian spacetimes, also known as $\text{BMS}_d$ (for Bondi--van der Burg--Metzner--Sachs).
+A dynamical exponent $z$, here equal to $1$, can also be defined (see footnote \ref{dynexp}), and the distinction of weak versus strong Carroll structures supplements the discussion on the web of conformal Killing fields.

 Assuming the existence of a conformal isometry, the conservation equations \eqref{delScareneq} and \eqref{delScarmomeq} can be used for computing the Carrolian scalar $\mathcal{K}$ \eqref{kilcarcon} with \eqref{invkappacar}, \eqref{invKcar} and \eqref{car-conf-cond}: